Spinal muscular atrophy: SMN2 alternative splicing modulation

-This approach aims at modifying the alternative splicing of the SMN2 gene to force it to code for higher percentage of full-length SMN protein.
-Sometimes it is also called gene conversion, because it attempts to convert the SMN2 gene functionally into SMN1 gene.
+This approach aims at modifying the alternative splicing of the SMN2 gene to force it to code for a higher percentage of full-length SMN protein.
+Sometimes it is also called gene conversion, because it attempts to convert the SMN2 gene functionally into the SMN1 gene.
 It is the therapeutic mechanism of the approved medications nusinersen and risdiplam.

 Branaplam is another SMN2 splicing modulator that has reached the clinical stage of development.

-Historically, this research direction investigated also other molecules.
-RG3039, also known as Quinazoline495, was a proprietary quinazoline derivative developed by Repligen and licensed to Pfizer in March 2014 which was discontinued shortly after, having only completed phase I trials.
-PTK-SMA1 was a proprietary small-molecule splicing modulator of the tetracyclines group developed by Paratek Pharmaceuticals and about to enter clinical development in 2013 which however never happened due to Paratek downsizing at that time.
+Historically, this research direction has also investigated other molecules.
+RG3039, also known as Quinazoline495, was a proprietary quinazoline derivative developed by Repligen and licensed to Pfizer in March 2014, which was discontinued shortly after, having only completed phase I trials.
+PTK-SMA1 was a proprietary small-molecule splicing modulator of the tetracyclines group developed by Paratek Pharmaceuticals and about to enter clinical development in 2013 which, however, never happened due to Paratek downsizing at that time.
 RG7800, developed by Hoffmann-La Roche, was a molecule akin to risdiplam that has undergone phase I testing but was discontinued due to animal toxicity.
 Early leads also included sodium orthovanadate and aclarubicin.

-Morpholino-type antisense oligonucleotides, with the same cellular target as nusinersen, remain a subject of research in treating SMA and other single-gene diseases, including at the University College London and at the University of Oxford.
+Morpholino-type antisense oligonucleotides, with the same cellular target as nusinersen, remain a subject of research in treating SMA and other single-gene diseases, including at the University of Alberta, University College London and at the University of Oxford.

+A promising new avenue involves one-time gene editing to achieve permanent splicing modulation.
+This preclinical approach, demonstrated in non-human primate models and further detailed in mouse studies, utilizes a CRISPR/Cas9 system delivered by an AAV9 vector (the same viral vector type used for onasemnogene abeparvovec, Zolgensma).
+Instead of replacing the SMN1 gene, this strategy makes a permanent change to the SMN2 gene itself by disrupting intronic splicing silencers like ISS-N1 and ISS+100.
+A single intravenous treatment in primate models has shown durable and high-level correction of SMN2 splicing in the spinal cord, restoring SMN protein to near-normal levels and rescuing motor functions.
+This gene editing approach, if proven safe and effective in humans, could combine the mechanism of splicing modulation with the permanence of a one-time gene therapy, potentially offering a lasting cure for SMA.

 SMN2 gene activation

-This approach aims at increasing expression (activity) of the SMN2 gene, thus increasing the amount of full-length SMN protein available.
+This approach aims at increasing the expression (activity) of the SMN2 gene, thus increasing the amount of full-length SMN protein available.